-For all new\ outings, the following procedures must be followed (\regular/ local outings venues only require risk assessments when first used):
+For all new outings, the following procedures must be followed (regular/ local outings venues only require risk assessments when first used):

-A risk assessment is to be carried out for the venue before the visit.
+• A risk assessment is to be carried out for the venue before the visit.

-(A request to the place of visit should be made, wherever possible, for a risk assessment to be posted to us or it should be downloaded from their website, to be kept in the risk assessment folder which is kept in the office.
+A request to the place of visit should be made, wherever possible, for a risk assessment to be posted to us or it should be downloaded from their website, to be kept in the risk assessment folder which is kept on our online filing system.